saleor/saleor/docs/configuration.rst

 ``DATABASE_URL``
-  The URL of the main SQL database.
-Defaults to an PostgreSQL database created by Docker Compose.
+  Defaults to a local PostgreSQL instance.
+See :ref:`docker-compose` for how to get a local database running inside a Docker container.

+  Most Heroku databases will export this setting automatically.

   **Example:** ``postgres://user:password@psql.example.com/database``